-World, Meet Girl: Sabrina Carpenter on Ghosting, Grieving & Growing Up
+World, Meet Girl: Sabrina Carpenter On Ghosting, Grieving & Growing Up

 On social media platforms, where people are arguably the harshest, Carpenter is exposed to love and hate from millions.
 “Eighteen fucking million,” she says her number of Instagram followers.
 “Half of them are ghost accounts, let's be real.”
 Carpenter copes with the attention and her anxiety by frequently posting online, then refusing to look at the comments.
 “I post something on Twitter, and then I literally jump into the ocean.
 [My fans are] like, ‘Can you please stay?’ but sometimes, I don't want to know what [fans are] thinking.”

 Her followers have a lot of thoughts on Carpenter’s relationships – platonic and romantic.
-In terms of the latter, Carpenter laughs off rumors she ever dated Shawn Mendes, but cops to the “couple of Bradleys” on her list of exes (Good Luck Charlie star Bradley Steven Perry is one of them) and jokes about the rest of her love life: “I've been secretly married for eight years, nobody knows.
+In terms of the latter, Carpenter laughs off rumors she ever dated Shawn Mendes, but cops to having a Bradley on her list of exes (Good Luck Charlie star Bradley Steven Perry).
+She jokes about the rest of her love life: “I've been secretly married for eight years, nobody knows.
 I have a kid.”

 Advertisement